Aug 29, 2019

 Say "No" to Tire Plugs

 A tire plug is a sticky, expandable object that gets pushed into the damaged area of the tire from the outside and is adjusted until the air is no longer leaking from the tire.
 Although the leak may stop, it is easy to believe that the tire is repaired and good to go; unfortunately, that's not the case.
 Tire plugs are a quick fix and can fail over time.
-They can also potentially cause air to become trapped between the layers of tread, eventually causing the tread to separate and result in needing to buy a new tire.
+They can also potentially cause air to become trapped between the layers of tread, eventually causing the tread to separate, resulting in needing to buy a new tire.

 Industry Standards for Tire Repairs

 - Repairs cannot overlap.
-A rubber stem, or plug, must be applied to fill the puncture injury and a patch must be applied to seal the innerliner.
+A rubber stem, or plug, must be applied to fill the puncture injury and a patch must be applied to seal the inner liner.
 A common repair unit is a one-piece combination unit with a stem and patch.

 - Not all tires can be repaired.
 Specific repair limits should be based on recommendations or repair policy of the tire manufacturer and/or type of tire service.